-We provide conservation education programs to students of all ages including the Tri-County Children's Water Festival and programming for schools, youth groups, and day camps.
-We also host and attend community events, provide workshops, and distribute publications and other conservation information to help the public learn about the protection of local natural resources.
+Staff provide conservation education programs to students of all ages including the Tri-County Children's Water Festival and programming for schools, youth groups, and day camps.
+Lower Trent also hosts and attends community events, provides workshops, and distributes publications and other conservation information to help the public learn about the protection of local natural resources.